andretadeu/getting-and-cleaning-data-final-project/Codebook.md

 5. Appended to the data frame the labels of the activities.
 6. Executed some feature renaming:
   * Renamed the last column from 'Name' to 'Activity.Name', so it represents better what the variable represents.
-  * Replaced 'meanFreq' suffix with a more meaningful name, which I believe is 'Weighted.Average.
+  * Replaced 'meanFreq' suffix with a more meaningful name, which I believe is 'Weighted.Average'.
   * Replaced 't' prefix with what it stands for - Time
   * Replaced 'f' prefix with what it stands for - Frequency Domain
 7. I wrote the resulting file in 'tidy_har_dataset.txt'